redsn0w422/redsn0w422.github.io/_drafts/summer_sixteen.markdown

 date:   2016-6-13 21:52:00
 ---

-# Summer Sixteen
+# This summer,

-This summer, I decided to stay in the Champaign-Urbana area.
-I'm not taking any summer classes because I decided against doing that every again junior year of high school after four consecutive years of summer school.
+I decided to stay in the Champaign-Urbana area.
+No, I'm not taking any summer classes - I decided against doing that every again junior year of high school after four consecutive years of summer school.
 Instead, the majority of my time is devoted to interning, with the remaining hours of the day going to either my own projects or research.
 This blog post is (hopefully) part of a series of posts for this summer, detailing the highs, lows, and everything in between.
 This introductory post has quite the agenda:

 - Intel
 - new computer